 The principal risks and uncertainties affecting the Group remain unchanged.
-A detailed assessment of the principal risks and uncertainties which could impact the Group's long-term performance and the risk management structure in place to identify, manage and mitigate such risks can be found in the corporate governance section (pages 24 to 30).
+A detailed assessment of the principal risks and uncertainties which could impact the Group's long-term performance and the risk management structure in place to identify, manage and mitigate such risks can be found in the corporate governance section in the 2012 Annual Report and Accounts.